Definition of Job Design

 - Scientific management: This philosophy is oriented toward the maximum gains possible to employees.
-Managers would guarantee that their subordinates would have access to the maximum of economic gains by means of rationalized processes.
+Managers would guarantee that their subordinates would have access to the maximum of economic gains utilizing rationalized processes.
 Organizations were portrayed as rationalized sites, designed and managed according to a rule of rationality imported from the world of technique.

-- Employee Input: A good job design enables a good job feedback.
-Employees have the option to vary tasks as per their personal and social needs, habits and circumstances in the workplace.
+- Employee Input: A good job design enables good job feedback.
+Employees have the option to do various tasks as per their personal and social needs, habits, and circumstances in the workplace.

 - Employee Training: Training is an integral part of job design.
 Contrary to the philosophy of “leave them alone’ job design lays due emphasis on training people so that are well aware of what their job demands and how it is to be done.